mrfixit2001/uboot_builder/README.md

 An example defconfig file name is rock64-rk3328_defconfig.

 Once compiled, you'll need the u-boot-dtb.bin file that's generated after it's compiled.
 Copy that into the rk3399 or rk3328 folder, whichever you compiled uboot for.
 Then run the make-uboot.sh script.
+That will generate idbloader.img, trust.img, and uboot.img.

+Then use upgrade_uboot.sh to write those 3 resulting files to the correct offsets.